Sierra-Alpha/desert/docs/project-report.md

 any terminal and start coding in a way that is familiar to you gives way to this first topic the [Editor](#editor).

+## Inspiration

+Because I needed to do something for a Uni project...

+But really this:

+The inspiration came because I have multiple OS's that I develop on, Windows, Linux and MacOS, both for work and home, I used to use VS Code but my remote connection for work was over a Citrix Session and some how VS Code caused the Citrx session to crash so I had to get used to different tools.
+I tried Eclipse because most of the rest of my team used it, but I had dabbled with it at uni and hated it, and using it for work didn't change my feelings for it.
+I tried Vim because some of my uni friends had always fanboyed about it but I struggled to get the packages downloaded through the protected work network (I now realise that was probebly more related to proxy settings than Vim, but the ship has sailed).
+One of the old beards at work (disclaimer; they don't really have a beard, I'm more referring to their unix wizardry level) uses emacs and kept suggesting I use that, I gave it a go and was scared away, as most people are, then in time I got used to it, then I fell to the _evil_ side combining Vim keybindings with emacs power, and then it was time to delve into the beautiful preconfigured emacs that is spacemacs.
+I knew within hours of trying it that I wanted to use it as my development tool, I set up configuring it in my Linux environment and loved it, I went to use it on my Windows environment and at first glance everything seemed to be the same out of the box which was very promising.

+However there was a snag, not everything worked as well in windows, Spacemacs/Emacs functions that relied on unix commands like grep didn't work in the windows ecosystem, they required different configuration, but I wanted one .emacs to rule them all I didn't want to have a linux configuration, a windows configuration and then a MacOS configuration.

+It was around now that I had discovered containerisation for another Uni paper I was taking on cloud and IoT.
+It seemed a Docker container that could run on all machines that housed the emacs/spacemeacs configuration that suited me was the answer, there were some initial hurdles, such as getting a GUI on a container you can read about the whole process at the [project process docs](./docs/project-process.md) if you are interested.

 ## Editor

 The issue I find is that I use different devices and these are different platforms, and the developer